khaireddines/pfe/README.md

 # Need to do
 + The loging and the session control
-+ The wiserds of the creation in the CRUD section
++ The wiserds of the creation in the CRUD section 60% done
 + The implementation and the upload of a User Picture